superwhoopy/python-darkslide/README.rst

     ![python](http://i.imgur.com/bc2xk.png)

-    Landslide is primarily written in Python, but it's themes use:
+    Darkslide is primarily written in Python, but it's themes use:

     - HTML5
     - Javascript